 Despite the overwhelming evidence of the harms posed by plastics pollution, a coalition of Canada’s largest plastics manufacturers has since decided to challenge the government’s decision with a lawsuit.

-With your support, we’re headed to court on behalf of Oceana Canada and Environmental Defence.
-There, we’ll be fighting to protect and uphold the government’s ability to regulate plastic pollution.
+In March 2023, we went to court on behalf of Oceana Canada and Environmental Defence, fighting to protect and uphold the government’s ability to regulate plastic pollution.
 We are currently awaiting a decision in that case.